vasilakisfil/Introspected-REST/README.md

 For example, joining together one or more resources, other db-inspired operations applied on resources, internationalization and localization of the data, HTTP/2 Server Push on some requests, Generic Event Delivery Using HTTP Push on other resources on specific states and other capabilities that we haven't even imagined yet.
-In any case, **these capabilities must be transparent and self-descriptive to the client without any documentation or human involvement, other than programming the client to support the Media Type(s) and pointing it to the initial API URI.**.
+In any case, **these capabilities must be transparent and self-descriptive to the client without any documentation or human involvement**, other than programming the client to support the Media Type(s) and pointing it to the initial API URI.

 ### 6.2.
 Media Types vs HATEOAS